-On October 1 of each year, commencing October 1, 2022, each non-employee director will be automatically granted options at a grant date fair value of \$70,000 in the aggregate (an "Annual Award").
-Each Annual Award will vest and become exercisable over 12 months, with 1/12th of the Annual Award vesting monthly after October 1 on the first day of each subsequent month.
-On October 1, 2021, each non-employee director was granted options at a fair market value of \$65,000.
-These options vest and become exercisable over 12 months, with 1/12th of the Annual Award vesting monthly after October 1 on the first day of each subsequent month.
+On October 1 of each year, commencing October 1, 2022, each non-employee director will be automatically granted options at a grant date fair value of \$70,000 in the aggregate (an "Annual Award"), provided that no Annual Award granted on or after September 29, 2022 but on or prior to September 30, 2023 will cover more than 25,099 shares of common stock, subject to certain adjustments.
+Each Annual Award will vest and become exercisable over 12 months, with 1/12 th of the Annual Award vesting monthly after October 1 on the first day of each subsequent month.
+On October 1, 2022, each non-employee director was granted options at a fair market value of \$50,000.
+These options vest and become exercisable over 12 months, with 1/12 th of the Annual Award vesting monthly after October 1 on the first day of each subsequent month.